Unboxed-Software/solana-course/content/basic-anchor-program.md

 }
 ```

-By default `init` sets the owner of the created account to the currently executing program.
+By default `init` sets the owner of the initialized account as the program currently executing the instruction.

-When using `init` with `seeds` and `bump` to initialize an account using a PDA, the owner must be the executing program.
-This is because creating an account requires a signature for which only the PDAs of the executing program can provide (i.e. the signature verification for the initialization of the PDA account would fail if the `programId` used to derive the PDA did not match the `programId` of the executing program).
+However, when using `init`, `seeds`, and `bump` to initialize an account with a PDA, the owner must be the executing program.
+This is because creating an account requires a signature for which only the PDAs of the executing program can provide (i.e. the signature verification for the initialization of the PDA account would fail if the program ID used to derive the PDA did not match the program ID of the executing program).

 The `bump` value does not need to be specified since `init` uses `find_program_address` to derive the PDA.
 This means that the PDA will be derived using the canonical bump.